 30. So, Moab was humbled that day under the hand of Israel.
 And the land was quiet eighty years.

 ¶1.
 Then, when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.

 2. And so, Jehovah sold them into to hand of Jabin, King of Canaan, who reigned in Hazor.
 And the leader of his army was Sisera, and he lived in Harosheth-hagoiim.

 3. And the children of Israel cried out to Jehovah, for he had nine hundred chariots of iron, and he cruelly oppressed the children of Israel twenty years.

 ¶4.
 Now, a woman, Deborah the prophetess, the wife of Lappidoth, was judging Israel at that time.

-7.And I will draw to you, at the river Kishon, Sisera the leader of Jabin’s army, with his chariot and his multitude, and I will deliver him into your hand’?”
+7.and at the river Kishon, I will draw out to you Sisera, the leader of Jabin’s army, with his chariot and his multitude, and I will deliver him into your hand’?”

 8. And Barak said to her, “If you go with me, then I will go, but if you do not go with me, I will not go.”

 9. And she said, “I will certainly go with you; howbeit, the journey you take will not be for your glory, for Jehovah will sell Sisera into the hand of a woman.”
 And Deborah arose and went with Barak to Kedesh.